gkarthik/ivar/docs/INSTALLATION.md

 make install
 ```

-If htslib has been installed in a non standard location, please run,
+If htslib has been installed in a non standard location, please run the following commands,

 ```
 ./autogen.sh